Friday, July 31, 2015

 how the wounds of the world

-intersect with our own injuries.
+intersect with our own offences.

 Forgive us, Embracing God,